vicpenap/VPPLocation/README.md

 This project contains a sample application using it.
 Just open the project in XCode, build it and run it.

 For full documentation check out http://vicpenap.github.com/VPPLocation

+## Changelog
+- 2012/01/31: resumeUpdatingLocation will start the location manager if it hasn't been previously started.